morays-community/morays-doc/docs/source/nemo.getting_started.rst

 3. CONFIG - NEMO case
 ---------------------

-This directory contains all the material to compile NEMO.
+This directory contains the material to compile NEMO.
 Since the **Compilation** section of the ``README`` did not mention any specific tool for the compilation, we will follow the standard NEMO `configuration structure <https://sites.nemo-ocean.io/user-guide/install.html#preparing-an-experiment>`_.
 We first need to create a custom test case:

 .. code-block:: bash